mA4rK0/casino-heist-cyber-security-learn/README.md

 All the libraries such as [Openzepplin Contracts](https://docs.openzeppelin.com/upgrades-plugins/foundry-upgrades) is already included in the GitHub Repository.

+## Mini-Guide
+This is the directory and its usage.

+- `/src` - all vulnerable contracts here.
+- `/test` - all testfile
+- `/reading-mats/docs` - all vulnerabilities Explanation
+- `reading-mats/Mithrough` - all Mitigations & Walkthroughs

 ## How to Play
 1. Clone the Repository
 ```shell